Iga, Mie: Climate

 Iga has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
-The average annual temperature in Iga is 14.6 C. The average annual rainfall is 1440.9 mm with June and July as the wettest month.
+The average annual temperature in Iga is 14.6 C. The average annual rainfall is 1440.9 mm with June and July as the wettest months.
 The temperatures are highest on average in August, at around 26.7 C, and lowest in January, at around 3.5 C.

 Demographics

 Per Japanese census data, the population of Iga has remained relatively constant over the past 60 years.